koenderks/jfa/cran-comments.md

 ## This is a submission for version 0.5.4
 This is jfa version 0.5.4.
 In this version I have:

+* Made internal improvements to functionality for a specific class.
 * Implemented small changes in one of the functions.

 ## Test environments